apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_upgrade.md

 2. `getCredentials()` has become `resolveCredentials()`.
 3. There is now the expectation in the SDK that credential resolution/lookup etc will be performed in `resolveCredentials()`.
+4. If the interface implements `Closeable` or `AutoCloseable`, these will be invoked when the provider chain is being shut down.

 ### Delegation Tokens

-1. Custom credential providers used in delegation token binding classes will need to be updated;
+1. Custom credential providers used in delegation token binding classes will need to be updated
-2. The return type from delegation token binding has changed to support more class instances being returned in future.
+2. The return type from delegation token binding has changed to support more class instances being returned in the future.

 `AWSCredentialProviderList` has been upgraded to the V2 API.
 * It still retains a `refresh()` method but this is now a deprecated no-op.
 * It is still `Closeable`; its `close()` method iterates through all entries in